 While product knowledge has been critical to Seacoast Prosthetics’ success, our passion is people.
 Our patients have a big say in their care.
 We are not interested in selling you products.
 We focus on you as a person first.
 We take pride in studying latest technologies, but our design and build process is guided by your emotional and physical needs.

 Seacoast Prosthetics Founders Chris Croasdale, CP and Chris Phillips, CPO possess more than 25 years of combined experience in fitting and building artificial limbs and custom braces.
-Working together for more than 10 years, both gentlemen share more than a first name.
-They share a passion for people.
+Working together for almost 20 years, Chris and Chris share more than a first name.
+They share a passion for patient care.

 When I was born, I was missing my left leg below the knee, so I kind of grew up in the field.
 It’s why I can relate to people about the day-to-day struggles wearing a prosthesis.
 My ability to bond with my patients in this way helps me understand what they are experiencing.